-This is because it's remarkably like the DVD cover for the miniseries:
+That is because it is remarkably like the DVD cover for the miniseries:

 The cover comprises of a white background with Tim Curry’s terrifying clown Pennywise creeping into the top right hand corner as his hands tear away at it.

-The only difference between the two is Pennywise is nowhere in sight in the Netflix tweet, although his hands appear to have been all over it.
+The only difference being Pennywise is nowhere in sight in the Netflix tweet, although his hands appear to have been all over it.

 But let’s not dwell on Pennywise’s creepy connection to Stranger Things – let’s remember the second season for the absolute sweetheart that is Police Chief Jim Hopper.